 verses, what initially strikes our attention is the entirely novel principle

-that a force ("the Word" in the prologue of Saint John) would be
+that a force (“the Word” in the prologue of John) would be linked to the

-linked to the creation of the world, the action of the Sun (symbol of light),
+creation of the world, the action of the Sun (the symbol of light), and the

-and the mediation of unity.
-This ancestral conception of the origin of matter
+mediation of unity.
+This ancestral conception of the origin of matter is

-what 20th century men are only just beginning to discover is nothing
+already understood what 20th century men are only just beginning to discover is

-short of staggering.
-And let us not be mistaken, it is indeed the existence of
+nothing short of staggering.
+And let us not be mistaken, it is indeed: the

-God that is suggested by this luminary of the scientific community.
+existence of God that is suggested by this luminary of the scientific

 The